FuseByExample/microservice-camel-in-action/readme.md

 Hello charles!
 Welcome from pod : 6da09e192031
 ```

-# We will now deploy the Camel REST client as a microcontainer within the Docker container.
-So, build the Image and create the container as such
+* We will now deploy the Camel REST client as a microcontainer within the Docker container
+* So, build the Image and create the container as such

 ```
     mvn clean install docker:build
     docker run -it --name camel-rest-client 192.168.99.100:5000/fabric8/camel-rest-client:1.0-SNAPSHOT
 ```

-# You should get from the console the messages received from the REST Service
+* You should get from the console the messages received from the REST Service

 ```
     2016-01-18 18:06:22,201 [main           ] INFO  CdiCamelContext                - Route: route1 started and consuming from: Endpoint[timer://foo?period=5000]